 IMPLEMENTATION SUMMARY FOR READING

-The school teaches phonics through combining READ WRITE INC phonics and Letters and Sounds.
+The school teaches phonics through the 'Little Wandle' programme.
 This enables us to teach phonics in a structured, fun and progressive way with the flexibility to incorporate phonics games and other phonics activities.

 The learning of phonics leads onto then children being taught how to blend their phonics into words and reading phonics based books.
 In year R the children read individually with their teacher to personally develop their application of their phonics and as this teaching develops in to GUIDED READING from Year 1 upwards.